Assembly convenes in Bangor — June 17–18, 2026 Sign up for updates → Watch the sessions →

 A Citizens' Assembly is an innovative model for bringing citizens together to solve these kinds of problems.
 It offers a structured approach to large-group collective deliberation, based on developing a shared understanding of the issues and committing to deciding for the public good.
 Delegates represent a cross section of Maine and can leverage varied lived experiences and practical wisdom to weigh tradeoffs and identify where common ground exists.

-A list of shared priorities for action will be delivered to legislators, providing them with the refined public judgment they need to chart a path forward for Maine's schools.
+A list of shared priorities for action will be delivered to legislators, providing them with the refined public judgment they need to chart a path forward for Maine's schools and system of education.

 From volunteers to shared priorities